 A DCF financial model typically involves: (1) Analysing 3–5 years of normalised historical financials to identify trends; (2) Projecting revenue growth based on historical trends, management forecasts, and market conditions; (3) Modelling operating expenses, capital expenditures, and working capital requirements; (4) Calculating free cash flow for each projection year (typically 5 years); (5) Estimating terminal value using either the Gordon Growth Model or an exit multiple; (6) Selecting an appropriate discount rate (WACC for enterprise value or cost of equity for equity value); and (7) Discounting all projected cash flows and terminal value to present value.

 Sensitivity analysis tests how the valuation conclusion changes when key assumptions are varied.
-Appraisers typically model scenarios adjusting the discount rate, revenue growth rate, profit margins, terminal growth rate, and selected multiples.
+Certified Valuers typically model scenarios adjusting the discount rate, revenue growth rate, profit margins, terminal growth rate, and selected multiples.
 The output is often presented as a matrix or range showing how the value changes across different assumption combinations.
 This analysis helps users understand the key value drivers and the range of reasonable values — rather than relying on a single point estimate.
 It also demonstrates the robustness of the valuation conclusion.

 Terminal value represents the business's value beyond the explicit forecast period and often accounts for 60–80% of total enterprise value in a DCF model.
 It's calculated using either the Gordon Growth Model (terminal cash flow × (1 + g) / (r − g), where g is the perpetual growth rate and r is the discount rate) or the exit multiple method (applying an appropriate EV/EBITDA or revenue multiple to the final year's metrics).
 The perpetual growth rate should not exceed the long-term GDP growth rate.
 Because terminal value is so significant, it's critical that the assumptions are well-supported.

-For cyclical businesses, appraisers may: use a longer historical period to capture full business cycles; apply a weighted average of earnings that gives more weight to normalised mid-cycle performance; use scenario-based DCF modelling with multiple economic states (expansion, contraction, normal); adjust the discount rate upward to reflect the additional volatility risk; or use the asset approach as a floor value.
+For cyclical businesses, certified valuers may: use a longer historical period to capture full business cycles; apply a weighted average of earnings that gives more weight to normalised mid-cycle performance; use scenario-based DCF modelling with multiple economic states (expansion, contraction, normal); adjust the discount rate upward to reflect the additional volatility risk; or use the asset approach as a floor value.
 The key is to avoid valuing the business at the peak or trough of its cycle, which would overstate or understate its long-term sustainable value.

 12